Ultra-extreme high-frequency-peaked BL Lacs: A potential population of MeV synchrotron blazars: Results

-The Case A parameters were selected to ensure consistency with the BAT data, but this requirement is highly restrictive.
+The case A parameters were selected to ensure consistency with the BAT data, but this requirement is highly restrictive.
 For realizations B and C, we therefore chose not to impose this constraint.
-From a theoretical perspective, there is no strict limitation on the properties of potential MeV BL Lacs, and intermediate cases between EHBLs and Case A should, in principle, also be possible.
+From a theoretical perspective, there is no strict limitation on the properties of potential MeV BL Lacs, and intermediate cases between EHBLs and case A should, in principle, also be possible.
 Moreover, as previously highlighted, these sources may not remain stable over time.
 Case A is consistent with a BAT source that has been monitored for 157 months.
 However, during this period, the source may have experienced flaring episodes, during which its brightness exceeded the average flux measured by BAT.

-Case B has a low-energy bump peaking at $\sim 0.5 \unit{MeV}$ and it is the brightest candidate in the MeV band, potentially detectable by COSI within its nominal mission lifetime.
+Case B has a low-energy bump peaking at $\sim 0.5 \unit{MeV}$, and it is the brightest candidate in the MeV band, potentially detectable by COSI within its nominal mission lifetime.
 Case C, with a peak at $0.2 \unit{MeV}$, represents the scenario most closely resembling EHBLs.
-While COSI could still detect Case C within its lifetime, the signal would lie near the edge of its sensitivity range, allowing observation only just beyond the peak.
-Thanks to their superior sensitivities, AMEGO-X and e-ASTROGAM would be able to probe both the peak and higher energies in Cases B and C.
+While COSI could still detect case C within its lifetime, the signal would lie near the edge of its sensitivity range, allowing observation only just beyond the peak.
+The superior sensitivities of AMEGO-X and e-ASTROGAM would enable them to probe the peak and higher energies in cases B and C.

-All three cases are not observable by Fermi or CTA due to the severe suppression of the scattering cross section in the Klein–Nishina regime, assuming a full leptonic scenario (see Section~\ref{section:discussion} for further details on a possible hadronic component).
+None of the three cases is observable by Fermi or the Cherenkov Telescope Array (CTA) because the scattering cross section in the Klein–Nishina regime is severely suppressed in a full leptonic scenario (see Section~\ref{section:discussion} for further details on a possible hadronic component).

-Finally, note that in all three cases the optical band is dominated by the galaxy emission, even more than in EHBLs, as shown in \fig{seds_and_sensitivities}.
-A more accurate localization, for example using soft X-ray observations, would make it possible to detect the host galaxy of these sources.
+Finally, all three cases, the optical band is dominated by the galaxy emission, even more than in EHBLs, as shown in \fig{seds_and_sensitivities}.
+A more accurate localization, for example, using soft X-ray observations, would enable us to detect the host galaxy of these sources.